The Kentucky African American Encyclopedia Black Life and Culture in the Commonwealth text as a link to the KAAE homepage.

 Woman standing beside car; St. Paul AME Church, Lexington; Marvin and Morgan Smith, nationally famous photographers from Nicholasville

-The Kentucky Encyclopedia (1992), The Encyclopedia of Louisville (2002), and the forthcoming Northern Kentucky Encyclopedia have entries on African Americans, but these volumes were not compiled to focus solely on the many topics and issues relative to black life in the bluegrass state.
+The Kentucky Encyclopedia (1992), The Encyclopedia of Louisville (2002), and The Northern Kentucky Encyclopedia (2009) have entries on African Americans, but these volumes were not compiled to focus solely on the many topics and issues relative to black life in the bluegrass state.
 The Kentucky African American Encyclopedia will provide a comprehensive volume of research on the black experience in the Commonwealth.
 It will include entries on the individuals, events, places, organizations, movements, and institutions which have shaped the state's history since its origins.
 It will also include topical essays on slavery, education, women, religion, sports, business, and civil rights.